joryaboya/my-portfoio/README.md

 * Have the content animations load when the in page link is clicked or upon scrolling
 * Have a terminal emulator that would be able to run the Political Profiler app within the website further showcasing abilities
 * Have a method set up that would make the website less static in terms of updating content (ie being able to add skills and work easier)
+* Have a loading screen to allow page to completely load prior to view

 __________
 ## __Questions__ ##